Anencephaly

 There is no known cure or standard treatment for anencephaly.

-Case reports of babies with anencephaly becoming organ donors after delivery have been examined, and this is an option that could be discussed in a sensitive manner with parents.
+Case reports of babies with anencephaly becoming organ donors after delivery are available, and this is an option that could be discussed in a sensitive manner with parents.

 Resources